gerarddejong/simple-apikey/README.md

 // Simply add this one line to your current php api code include(__DIR__ . '/apikeyAuthorization.php');

-// Then do what ever your api would normally do header("HTTP/1.1 201 OK");
+// Then do whatever your api would normally do header("HTTP/1.1 201 OK");
 printf('{"message":"Authorized!"}');